slgr/getcleandataproject/CodeBook.md

 The means and standard deviations of all variables were used for all training and test data.

-The values were summarized by subject and by activity by taking the mean of each used feature (variable).
+The values were summarized by subject and by activity by taking the mean of each used feature.